 - Great for joints.
 I have been having some issues with my joints recently which is why I am upping my gelatine game.
 It is anti inflammatory and help protect and strengthen the bones as this study shows when used with athletes it improved joint pain.

-So as you can see there are many benefits to good old gelatine but as with nearly everything I say here it is really good to buy top quality stuff .
-I buy Great Lakes as they are the only brand that can assure the animal have been pasture raised and basically had a normal life which means the gelatine is more nutrient dense.
-Its pricey but it lasts you for ages and a little goes a long way.
+So as you can see there are many benefits to good old gelatine but as with nearly everything I say here it is really good to buy top quality stuff.
+I buy quality pastured raised gelatin as it basically means you get more nutrients.
+It’s pricey but it lasts you for ages and a little goes a long way.

 But back to the main topic at hand – marshmallows.
 Which are awesome and should be eaten often.

 What was your favourite sweet growing up?
-Have you ever used gelatine before?
+Have you ever used gelatin before?